TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 23/Luke 23.56.md

 ---

-And they returned, and prepared spices and ointments.
-And on the sabbath they rested according to the commandment.
+They returned, and prepared spices and ointments.
+On the Sabbath they rested according to the commandment.